11 March 2022

 You must complete this minimum two (2) weeks prior to the proposed event date.

-Remember when holding an event any external people (non student and non staff members) coming into the University for any student groups events, are required to register their visit as mandated by the NT Government.
-Please contact Room Bookings or the Student Leadership Officer to gain access to the QR code or form.
+Remember when holding an event on University campuses everyone is required to register their visit as mandated by the NT Government.
+Please ensure everyone scans in using the QR codes or have a registration form available.
+Contact Room Bookings to gain access to the QR code or form.

 The University has compulsory events that all student groups must attend to maintain their affiliation with the University and receive the benefits of being affiliated.